 So if lately you’ve been worried that you’re never going to feel like your “normal happy self” again, don’t.
 You’re biologically wired to return to your normal “mid-level” happiness zone.
 And studies have even shown that you can wind up bouncing back to an even higher happier zone – because after bad stuff happens you wind up appreciating all your good stuff even more.

 Professor Richard Lucas, at Michigan State University, researched the effects of bad and good times on “mood permanence.”
 He focused on a wide range of people: from folks who won huge amounts of money to those who experienced debilitating injuries.
 His research showed all people initially reacted strongly to the good or bad in their lives.
 However, eventually nearly everyone returned to their former general happiness level.

 More good news: His studies showed that post-distressing times, many people actually reported rebounding to a higher-than-usual good mood.
 He attributes this bounce-back-higher effect to people appreciating the good in their life after suffering the bad.

 The result: Your renewed focus on appreciating all the good things in your life retrieves even more simmering positive thought memories . . . and upward your mood does go!

 Bounce Back Assignment: Create a Gratitude Journal.
-Record: Who do you love?
+Write down: Who do you love?
 What do you love?
 What do you love to do?
 Psychologists find that people who keep weekly gratitude journals end up feeling happier, more energetic, and more optimistic than those who don’t.
 So write down those people, things, and experiences that bring you joy, and keep your brain resonating at a happy temperature.
-(Note: I sell beautiful Gratitude Journals in my shop!
-Click here to check them out!)
+(Note: I sell beautiful Gratitude Journals in my shop!)